abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

   - Common types are *PC* (program counter), *IR* (instruction register) holds currently fetched instruction, General-purpose registers, *SP* stack pointer, *CSR* control and status register holds flags indicating processor status.

-  - Depending on the processor design, the existence of these registers, and register width varies a lot.
+  - Depending on the processor design, the existence of these registers, and register width varies.

   - Some *processors* also have *shadow registers*, which save the state of the main registers when the processor begins servicing an interrupt.
 It avoids explicitly writing the